-Deposits made in riel by commercial banks and specialised banks bear interest at half of the six-month refinancing rate set by the NBC, whereas deposits in foreign currencies will bear interest at one-quarter of the six-month London Interbank Offered Rate (LIBOR).29
+Deposits made in riel by commercial banks and specialised banks bear interest at half of the six-month refinancing rate set by the NBC, whereas deposits in foreign currencies will bear interest at one-quarter of the six-month London interbank offered rate (LIBOR).30

 The NBC additionally imposes reserve requirements against borrowing funds.
-Such reserve requirements are 8 and 12.5 per cent applicable on borrowing funds derived from local and foreign currencies, respectively.
-However, amid the covid-19 pandemic, the NBC has reduced the reserve requirements against deposits and borrowings to 7 per cent for both local and foreign currencies.36
+Such reserve requirements are 8 per cent and 12.5 per cent applicable on borrowing funds derived from local and foreign currencies, respectively.
+However, amid the coronavirus pandemic, the NBC has reduced the reserve requirements against deposits and borrowings to 7 per cent for both local and foreign currencies.37

-Due to the pandemic, the NBC has requested that BFIs pay particular attention to their customers in the worst-affected sectors, such as tourism (e.g., hotel, guesthouse and restaurant owners), garment manufacturing, construction, and transportation and logistics, and permit these customers to restructure their loans.
-Loan restructuring will not be granted to any business that has defaulted on payments for more than 90 days but to those experiencing temporary financial and repayment difficulties, with terms of agreement to 31 December 2020.37
+Due to the pandemic, the NBC has requested that BFIs pay particular attention to their customers in the worst-affected sectors, such as tourism (e.g., hotels, guest houses and restaurants), garment manufacturing, construction, and transportation and logistics, and permit these customers to restructure their loans.
+Loan restructuring will not be granted to any business that has defaulted on payments for more than 90 days but to those experiencing temporary financial and repayment difficulties, with terms of agreement to 31 December 2020.38

 Large exposure and related-party transactions

-Large exposure refers to gross exposure larger than 10 per cent of BFIs' net worth.38 A BFI's total credit exposure to a single beneficiary is limited to 20 per cent of its net worth.39 BFIs are required to maintain a maximum ratio of 300 per cent between total large exposure and net worth.40
+Large exposure refers to gross exposure larger than 10 per cent of BFIs' net worth.39 A BFI's total credit exposure to a single beneficiary is limited to 20 per cent of its net worth.40 BFIs are required to maintain a maximum ratio of 300 per cent between total large exposure and net worth.41

 As for the purpose of identifying the beneficiary of large credit exposure, two or more individuals or legal entities will be considered as a single beneficiary if: